vjovanov/actormig/actor-migration.md

 `?(message: Any)(implicit timeout: Timeout): Future[Any]` and explicit blocking on the future.
 For example,`actor !? (timeout, message)` should be replaced with `Some((actor.?(message)(timeout))())`.

-Other public methods are public just for purposes of actors DSL and can be used inside the actor definition.
+Public methods that are not mentioned here are declared public for purposes of the actors DSL.
+They can be used only inside the actor definition so their migration is not relevant.
-Therefore there is no need to migrate those methods in this phase.

-After migrating these methods you can run your test suite and the behavior of the system should remain the same.

 ### 3. Changing `Actor` to `StashingActor`